panzarino/mlbgame/README.md

     Arguments:
     --help (-h): display this help menu
     --hide: hides output from update script
+    --stats: saves the box scores and individual game stats from every game
+    --events: saves the game events from every game
-    --more (-m): saves the box scores and individual game stats from every game --start (-s) <MM-DD-YYYY>: date to start updating from (default: 01-01-2012) --end (-e) <MM-DD-YYYY>: date to update until (default: current day)
+    --overview: saves the game overview from every game --start (-s) <MM-DD-YYYY>: date to start updating from (default: 01-01-2012) --end (-e) <MM-DD-YYYY>: date to update until (default: current day)